flexmonster/vue-flexmonster/README.md

 ## License

-The Flexmonster Vue wrapper is released as an MIT-licensed (free and open-source) add-on to Flexmonster Pivot.
+The Flexmonster Vue wrapper is distributed under the terms and conditions of the Flexmonster Software License Agreement: [https://www.flexmonster.com/software-license-agreement/](https://www.flexmonster.com/software-license-agreement/?r=wrap_vue).

-To learn about Flexmonster Pivot licenses, visit the [Flexmonster licensing page](https://www.flexmonster.com/pivot-table-editions-and-pricing?r=wrap_vue).
-If you want to test our product, we provide a 30-day free trial.
+Flexmonster offers a 30-day free trial so you can evaluate our product.
+Pricing for commercial license models can be found on the [Flexmonster pricing page](https://www.flexmonster.com/pivot-table-editions-and-pricing?/r=wrap_vue).

-If you need any help with your license, fill out our [Contact form](https://www.flexmonster.com/contact-our-team?r=wrap_vue), and we will get in touch with you.
+If you need any help with your license, fill out our [Contact form](https://www.flexmonster.com/contact-our-team/?r=wrap_vue), and we will get in touch with you.

 ## Social media